Decemberlabs/AltBeacon/README.md

     // Add the beacons to the array self.uuidsToSearch = [[NSMutableArray alloc]initWithObjects:[CBUUID UUIDWithString:kUuidBeaconOne],[CBUUID UUIDWithString:kUuidBeaconTwo],[CBUUID UUIDWithString:kUuidBeaconThree], nil];

 Then tell the beacon to start detecting and advertising (broadcasting).
 You need to pass the uuids to detect.
-As we mentioned, use Location and a uuids database to filter to the UUIDS of the devices in a radius of a few km to make this approach scalable.
+As we mention, pass 7 maximum per detection cycle and use Location and a uuids database to filter to the UUIDS of the devices in a radius of a few km to make this approach scalable.

     - (void)start:(AltBeacon *)beacon {